lugenx/ecohabit/docs/ideas.md

 # Reference random ideas for user stories

-## This is a temporary file that includes ideas that can be converted to features, please feel add whatever comes to your mind.
+## This is a temporary file that includes ideas that can be converted to features, please feel free to add whatever comes to your mind.

 - recycling instructions based on each state's local law
 - recycling locations